Waziup/learning-center-content/content/en/courses/6.WebApps/1.WebApps/_index.md

 The `ng serve` command launches the server, watches your files, and rebuilds the app as you make changes to those files.
 The `--open` (or just -o) option automatically opens your browser to [localhost](http://localhost:4200/) at http://localhost:4200/.

 ![angular-waziup](./img/angular-waziup.png)

+The above image shows an angular application running locally on the browser.

 In the next step we will create the html cards that we will populate it with the data we query from the API.
 First things first, we should locate the main file.
 The main file is located at `angular-waziup > src > app > app.component.html`